BenWiederhake/spread/README.md

 After creating a profile, you're good to go.

 All the commands take a profile name as first argument, and read all the details from there.
-This way, the password is only stored in a single, user-only readable location, and revealed on the process list.
+This way, the password is only stored in a single, user-only readable location, and not revealed on the process list.

 ### Creating a repository